 Let children know when you are thinking aloud.
 Put the book face down on your lap and point to your head.
 Use explicit words like, “So far, I’m thinking…” These visual and oral cues make it clear to the children that you are thinking, not reading from the book.

 Use child-friendly language.
 This is the language that you want children to use when they are reading and thinking on their own.
-Share tips on what careful readers do.
+Share tips for what careful readers do.
 For example, “We just read four pages.
 This is a good spot for me to stop and check to see if I know what is happening in the story.
 Careful readers always check to make sure they know what is happening.”

 Here are some helpful phrases to use in your think alouds: